nualagr/readnreviewed/README.md

 - Apps:
   * [Balsamiq](https://balsamiq.com/).
 Used to create the project wireframes.
   * [Inkscape](https://inkscape.org/).
 Used to edit the Vecteezy svgs.
+  * [Microsoft Excel](https://www.microsoft.com/en-ie/microsoft-365/excel).
+Used to create the testing spreadsheets.

 ##### back to [top](#table-of-contents)
 ---